 2. Food Trucks Involve Low Operation Cost

-Owning a restaurant requires huge paying utilities, hiring a wide range of staff including cooks, cashiers, servers, kitchen managers, cleaners etc., and paying property taxes if you are the owner of your real estate or the skyrocketed monthly rentals if the property is on rent.
+Owning a restaurant requires you to invest in expensive utilities, hire a wide range of staff including cooks, cashiers, servers, kitchen managers, cleaners etc., and pay property tax if you are the owner of your real estate or monthly rentals if the property is on rent.

-On the other hand, operational costs of a food truck are month-to-month and are limited to food, supplies, and gas.
-You don’t have to have a full staff; you can do away with just a small staff and many of your taxes will be much lower.
+On the other hand, operational costs of a food truck are month-to-month and limited to food, supplies, and gas.
+You don’t need to have a full staff; just a small team will do and most of your taxes will be much lower.

-Apart from the vast paying liabilities, repairs and fixes at restaurants can cause a hole your pocket.
+Repairs and fixes required in a restaurant can also burn a hole in your pocket.
 There is no denying that a brick and mortar real estate requires continuous maintenance.
 Maintaining furniture, electrical appliances, and other kitchen equipment, restaurant decor, leaking pipes or ceiling, etc., all require a lot of efforts and of course- money.